 Ashtead’s Chief Executive, Geoff Drabble , commented:

-Our end markets remain strong and a wide range of metrics have shown consistent improvement.
-We continue to execute well on our strategy through a combination of organic growth and bolt-on acquisitions, investing £859m by way of capital expenditure and £315m on bolt-on acquisitions in the period.
-With the continuing opportunity for profitable growth, we expect capital expenditure for the year to be towards the upper end of our guidance (c. £1.2bn).
-Looking forward to 2018/19, we anticipate a similar level of capital expenditure to this year as we execute on our strategic plan through to 2021.
+Reflecting this opportunity for profitable growth, we expect capital expenditure for the year to be towards the upper end of our previous guidance (c. £1.6bn).
+Looking forward to 2019/20, we anticipate a similar level of capital expenditure to this year as we execute on our strategic plan through to 2021.

 |Will Shaw||Director of Investor Relations||020 7726 9700|

-Geoff Drabble and Suzanne Wood will hold a conference call for equity analysts to discuss the results and outlook at 8am on Tuesday, 6 March 2018.
-The call will be webcast live via the link at the top of this release and a replay will also be available via the same link shortly after the call concludes.
-A copy of this announcement and the slide presentation used for the call will also be available for download at the top of this release.
-The usual conference call for bondholders will begin at 3.30pm (10.30am EST).
+Geoff Drabble, Brendan Horgan and Michael Pratt will hold a conference call for equity analysts to discuss the results and outlook at 8am on Tuesday, 5 March 2019.
+The call will be webcast live via the link at the top of this release and a replay will be available via the same link shortly after the call concludes.
+A copy of this announcement and the slide presentation used for the call are available for download at the top of this release.
+The usual conference call for bondholders will begin at 3pm (10am EST).

 Forward looking statements